rvandewater/YAIB/README.md

 This paper can also be found on arxiv [2306.05109](https://arxiv.org/abs/2306.05109)

 # 💿Installation
+YAIB is currently ideally installed from source, however we also offer it an early PyPi release.

+## Installation from source
 First, we clone this repository using git:
 ````
 git clone https://github.com/rvandewater/YAIB.git
 ````
-Pleas note the branch.
+Please note the branch.
 The newest features and fixes are available at the development branch:
 ````
 git checkout development
 ````
 YAIB can be installed using a conda environment (preferred) or pip.
 Below are the three CLI commands to install YAIB using **conda**.

 The first command will install an environment based on Python 3.10.